 Classes are offered both daytime and evening.

 - Are there any night classes?

-Yes, we will try to offer at least two evening classes per semester.
+Yes, we will try to offer at least two early evening classes per semester.
 We cannot, however, guarantee to offer the entire program through night classes.

 - What concentrations does the MSES offer?